Research

 Enrolling in an independent study course

-You can find the application for the Spring 2024 semester HERE.
-Please submit both your application and proposal by January 24th to the following LINK.
+You can find the application for the Fall 2024 semester HERE.
+Please submit both your application and proposal by September 3rd to the following LINK.
 The Academic Office will follow up with you before the course selection period ends to update you on the status of your application.

 Enrollment in an independent study course is by application.
 Students can develop a biology independent study project in any of the research labs at Penn.
 However, if the lab is not part of the biology department, you will need a faculty member in the department to act as a co-sponsor.